Making an Initial Appointment

 We understand your situation is unique and cannot be fully described.
 In our effort to best serve each student, we request that you read the common concerns listed below so that you can appropriately identify which appointment type you need.

-Initial appointments are rescheduled if more than 10 minutes late.
-Counseling appointments will be rescheduled or reduced if 20 minutes late.
+Initial appointments are cancelled if the phone call is not answered.
+Counseling sessions will be rescheduled or reduced if 20 minutes late.

 Therapist Assistance Online